What Is Costochondritis?

 Yes.
 Tietze syndrome has visible and palpable swelling at the costosternal joint — costochondritis does not.
 Tietze usually affects a single joint (2nd-3rd ribs), whereas costochondritis affects multiple joints in 70% of cases.
 Both are benign, but Tietze syndrome tends to last longer.

 Yes, as a complementary treatment.
-Acupuncture acts on both the nociceptive component (pain modulation through endogenous opioids) and the anxiety component that frequently accompanies costochondritis.
+Acupuncture acts on both the nociceptive component (pain modulation via endogenous opioids) and the anxiety that frequently accompanies costochondritis.
 Auriculotherapy allows continuous stimulation between sessions.
-The medical acupuncturist will perform the treatment with special care regarding depth of insertion in the parasternal region.
+The medical acupuncturist takes special care with needle depth in the parasternal region.

 Emotional stress and anxiety can trigger or worsen costochondritis through two mechanisms: hyperventilation (which increases chest movement) and parasternal muscle tension that overloads the costochondral joints.
-In addition, anxiety frequently accompanies the condition as a consequence, due to fear of heart disease.
+Anxiety also frequently accompanies the condition as a consequence, driven by fear of heart disease.
 Treating anxiety is part of comprehensive management.

-Yes, although it is less common than the unilateral presentation.
-When bilateral and associated with other signs such as morning spinal or sacroiliac stiffness, spondyloarthritis (ankylosing spondylitis, psoriatic arthritis) should be investigated, as these frequently involve the costosternal joints as part of axial involvement.
+Yes, though less common than unilateral presentation.
+When bilateral and associated with other signs such as morning spinal or sacroiliac stiffness, investigate spondyloarthritis (ankylosing spondylitis, psoriatic arthritis), which frequently involves the costosternal joints as part of axial involvement.

 With adaptations, yes.
-Avoid exercises that compress the anterior chest or require strength from the pectoral muscles (bench press, fly, push-up).
-Lower-body exercises (squat, leg press), low-impact cardio, and training that does not involve the shoulders and chest are usually tolerated.
-Return gradually and guided by the absence of pain.
+Avoid exercises that compress the anterior chest or recruit the pectoral muscles (bench press, fly, push-up).
+Lower-body exercises (squat, leg press), low-impact cardio, and training that does not involve the shoulders or chest are usually tolerated.
+Return gradually, guided by absence of pain.